<img src="http://www.eue21east.com/47538.png" style="display:none;">

 You have to make tough choices regarding the content you'll develop for your homepage, the order the elements will appear, how they factor into your plan for delivering visitors the user experience they seek, and how they support your objectives.

-The hard truth here is that there's not much value to great local SEO efforts if your hard won visitors decide to leave right away because of the poor design of your homepage.
+As we've noted above, the hard truth here is that there's not much value to great local SEO efforts if your hard won visitors decide to leave right away because of the poor design of your homepage.

 Mr. Feldman goes on to note that,